Share this post on:

 Remember that the world is not against you.

-Many people care about you and look up to you, but when you are in your fixation, you do not make this easy for them, so let in the available affection.
+Many people care about you and look up to you, but when you are in your fixation, you do not make this easy for them, so let in the affection that is available.

 Doing this will not make you weak but will confirm the strength and support in yourself and your life.